sunny-kim-92/light-musings/content/posts/vaultarticle/vaultarticle.md

 <sturn></sturn>

 Note that not all combinations of these 5 elements create a valid vault.
 For example, out of the 80 vaults, only one (the Tucked Double Salto AKA Produnova AKA [Flying Circus of Death](https://balancebeamsituation.com/elite-skill-database/produnova/)) involves 2 saltos.
 The vault builder  accounts for compatible options as you move through the selections.

+*Diagrams from Women's Artisti Gymnastics Code of Points (gymogturn.no)*

+*Simone Biles Photo - fosbury.cat*